 Or a wise and sharp fellow who understands the tail when the head is mentioned?

-Won’t that person turn his back against his own spirit and burying away the family
+Isn’t that person turning his back against his own spirit and burying away the family

 Covered like heaven, supportive like earth;Background: Transmission of Light #1